 Scott Radabaugh has become one of the most active faces in the familial hypercholesterolemia (FH) community.
-This past year he has had multiple stories written about him, assisted in the FH Foundation’s Advocates for Awareness training, sent out over a thousand letters to cardiac rehabilitation centers regarding FH, and participated in a Racing Heart 10K race to raise awareness of FH, among others.
+This past year he has had multiple stories written about him, assisted in the Family Heart Foundation’s Advocates for Awareness training, sent out over a thousand letters to cardiac rehabilitation centers regarding FH, and participated in a Racing Heart 10K race to raise awareness of FH, among others.
 He is also a single father to three kids, all who have inherited FH as well.
 So, it was no surprise to find Radabaugh in Washington D.C last week, speaking in front of the US Food and Drug Administrative (FDA) expert panel about potential medications that could change the landscape of treatments for everyone with FH.

 “In the time it takes to finish my five minutes, five people in America will die from heart disease,” Radabaugh said.
 “I dream of a world where heart disease is a thing of the past and no one will experience the grief of suddenly losing a loved one and being cheated out of a chance to say goodbye.”

 Radabaugh does not strike you as someone suffering from high cholesterol.
 He is a tall, middle-aged man, on a vegan diet, with a physique that suggests he is very active.
 He exemplifies a clear misunderstanding of how society thinks of cholesterol.
 Most people assume your cholesterol levels fluctuate with the amount of high-fat food you intake.
 Therefore, the equation to protect yourself against heart disease is easy: lowering these high-fat foods.